martar27/nlp2/README.md

 - **Purpose**: Handles the loading and preprocessing of the SAMSum dataset.
 It includes functionality for tokenizing dialogues and summaries, building a vocabulary, and preparing data for training, validation, and testing.
 - **Key Functions**:
   - `load_and_preprocess_data()`: Loads the SAMSum dataset and returns processed train, validation, and test sets.

-### `vocabulary.py`
-- **Purpose**: Provides functionality to build and access the vocabulary created from the SAMSum dataset.
-It is essential for tokenizing and converting text data into numerical form that the model can process.
-- **Key Functions**:
   - `build_vocab()`: Builds a vocabulary from the dataset, mapping each unique word to an integer index.

 ### `model.py`